Good Morning Britain: 2020

 On 22 March 2020, in response to the COVID-19 pandemic in the United Kingdom, ITV announced that production of both Lorraine and Loose Women would be suspended owing to the lower number of production staff able to work.
 As a result, Good Morning Britain was extended by an hour to finish at the later time of 10:00 am, with the final hour cohosted by Morgan and Lorraine Kelly.
 From April 2020, however, Kelly hosted the final hour on her own, with regular input from health editor Hilary Jones.

-From 4 May 2020, Morgan was absent from the programme all week, displaying COVID19 symptoms.
+From 4 May 2020, Morgan was absent from the programme all week, displaying COVID-19 symptoms.
 Shephard instead co-hosted alongside Reid.
 He returned on 11 May 2020.

 On 8 July 2020, Morgan and Reid announced they would be taking an extended break of six weeks over the summer, with Shephard, Ray, Hawkins, Singh and Garraway (who had been absent from the show owing to her husband Derek Draper being admitted to intensive care with COVID-19) presenting in their place.
 Morgan and Reid returned on Tuesday 1 September.

 On 12 July 2020, it was announced that Lorraine would start production again, meaning that Kelly would no longer present the final hour of Good Morning Britain, and the show would subsequently return to its previous finish time of 9:00 am.

 On 13 and 14 August 2020, Sean Fletcher returned to present two editions of the programme (for the first time since March) with Charlotte Hawkins, and on 20 and 21 August, Alex Beresford co-hosted two episodes alongside Kate Garraway.

 On 31 August 2020, the format from January–March 2020 was returned, with Morgan and Reid (from 6:30 am) and Hawkins (from 6:00 am) all in the studio together for the first time in 6 months.

-During the week beginning on 2 November 2020, Morgan and Reid presented the show for the whole week because of the 2020 United States presidential election, including a results programme on Wednesday 4 November, as well as the second lockdown in England owing to COVID-19.
+During the week beginning on 2 November 2020, Morgan and Reid presented the show for the whole week because of the 2020 United States presidential election, including a results programme on Wednesday 4 November, as well as the second lockdown in England owing to the COVID-19 pandemic.